GabrielProstitis/kqx.io/content/post/sp0.md

 };
 ```

-Ignoring the the 32bit definitions, the objects that are mapped in this area are:
+Ignoring the 32bit definitions, the objects that are mapped in this area are:
  - GDT
  - SP0 (**entry_stack_page**)
  - TSS